Marianne V. Moore

-Marianne V. Moore is an American aquatic ecologist, whose area of expertise is the threat posed to lakes from manmade origins.
+Marianne Voigt Moore is an American aquatic ecologist, whose area of expertise is the threat posed to lakes from manmade origins.
 She was awarded the Ramón Margalef Award for Excellence in Education in 2015 for an innovative teaching program she designed which combines cultural and scientific research to give students an interdisciplinary understanding of the impact of changes in lake habitat to organisms in the water, as well as the people who populate the shores surrounding the lake.

 Early life

 Marianne Voigt Moore, daughter of Marjorie and Max Moore and named after the poet Marianne Moore, was raised on her family farm in Mediapolis, Iowa.
 From an early age, she had a fascination with animals and insects.
 After completing her primary education and graduating from Mediapolis High School, she enrolled in Colorado College.
 During her second year of schooling, she participated in a summer research class on aquatic invertebrate zoology and became interested in the microorganisms which populated the lake on the Minnesota-Canada border, where the research facility was located.
 Completing her bachelor's degree, cum laude, in biology in 1975, she went on to work on a master's degree at Iowa State University.
 Under the tutelage of Roger W. Bachmann, Moore studied the effects of bi-products from a nearby meat processing plant on the Iowa River and earned her degree in limnology in 1977.
 That year, winning a Fulbright-Hays fellowship, she began her doctoral research studying zooplankton in freshwater lakes in New Zealand at the University of Canterbury in Christchurch.